 Justine Casey is a partner in the firm's Orange County office.
 She is a trial lawyer specializing in complex business litigation and has extensive experience as counsel in civil jury and judge trials involving a wide variety of business disputes, including class and representative actions concerning claims under Business and Professions Code Section 17200, the California Consumer Legal Remedies Act, truth in lending, fraud, bad faith, and interference with contract.
-Ms. Casey also has significant experience obtaining and defending against provisional remedies such as attachments, preliminary injunctions and writs.
+Justine also has significant experience obtaining and defending against provisional remedies such as attachments, preliminary injunctions and writs.
 She represents clients through all phases of litigation and pre-litigation advice and handles cases from inception through trial and appeal.

 Representative Trial Experience

 - Ms. Casey has represented numerous clients at trial, in arbitration and before the courts of appeal in a significant number of matters state wide.
 Her extensive experience includes the following notable cases:

 - A&J Liquor Co., et al. v.
 State Compensation Ins.
 Fund - San Francisco Superior Court - Ms. Casey was one of the trial counsel for State Fund in this 2 billion dollar certified class action alleging breach of contract, fraud, unfair business practices and breach of the implied covenant of good faith and fair dealing.
 After a seven month bench trial involving over 50 witnesses and 1,200 exhibits, the court entered a judgment in favor of State Fund and against the plaintiffs - a class of over 160,000 policyholders.

 - Bonded Motors v.
 State Compensation Ins.
 Fund - Los Angeles Superior Court - obtained favorable result after seven week jury trial involving alleged bad faith and unfair business practices against the state's largest workers' compensation insurer.